georgian-io/Transformers-Domain-Adaptation/docs/source/content/domain_adaptation_components.rst

 A model can be domain-adapted using HuggingFace's `Trainer and TrainingArguments <https://huggingface.co/transformers/main_classes/trainer.html>`_ classes::

-    from transformers import TrainingArguments, Trainer
+    from transformers import Trainer, TrainingArguments

     training_args = TrainingArguments(...)